100 Heroes: Nikolai Gogol

 In 1831 Gogol brought out the first volume of his Ukrainian stories - Evenings on a Farm Near Dikanka - which met with immediate success.
 He followed it in 1832 with a second volume, and in 1835 by two volumes of stories entitled Mirgorod, as well as by two volumes of miscellaneous prose entitled Arabesques.

-At this time, Gogol developed a passion for Ukrainian history.
-His fictional story Taras Bulba, based on the history of Ukrainian cossacks, was the result of this phase in his interests.
+Gogol developed a passion for Ukrainian history - this shaped his novel, Taras Bulba, which was based on the history of Ukrainian cossacks.

 Rome